thefreelight/ProxmoxMCP/README.md

 ## ✨ Features

+- 🤖 Full integration with Cline
 - 🛠️ Built with the official MCP SDK
 - 🔒 Secure token-based authentication with Proxmox
 - 🖥️ Tools for managing nodes and VMs
 - 💻 VM console command execution
 - 📝 Configurable logging system
 - ✅ Type-safe implementation with Pydantic
-- 🤖 Full integration with Claude Desktop
 - 🎨 Rich output formatting with customizable themes